ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 tags: [jekyll, tailwind, tailwind-css]
 ---

 [Jekyll](https://jekyllrb.com/) is a great tool for building static sites, whether for your personal blog or a hobby project website.
-Additionally, integrating [Tailwind CSS](https://tailwindcss.com/) with Jekyll makes building your website easier and more visually appealing.
+With [Tailwind CSS](https://tailwindcss.com/), it makes building your website easier and more visually appealing.

 ## Prerequisites